How to use any CRM with Skylead [webhook explained]

 CRM software became an essential part of the sales workflow.
 However, with many benefits to count for, using CRM alone simply won’t be enough if you wish to optimize your sales process.

-That’s where Skylead comes in – the #1 sales engagement platform that helps you streamline your prospecting and outreach efforts so you can focus entirely on closing more deals.
+That’s where Skylead comes in - the #1 LinkedIn Automation & Cold Email Software that helps you streamline your LinkedIn prospecting, LinkedIn lead generation and outreach efforts so you can focus entirely on closing more deals.

 Only is it possible to integrate your CRM with Skylead and use them together?
 Why yes.
 Yes, it is.

 Thus, in this article, we will show you the process of Skylead and CRM integration using webhooks, what data it can send to your CRM, actions you can create and how to set them up.

 CRM integration stands for connecting a CRM with third-party systems, such as sales tools.
 In other words, by linking your CRM with the other tools, you allow these systems to exchange or transfer data effortlessly.
 As a result, you will automate and slightly change the sales process.
 Consequently, this will make your CRM more functional and operational.

 By integrating CRM, you will experience multiple benefits.
 Firstly, you don’t need to navigate between the tools to find the information, as you have all the information you need in one place.
 Secondly, CRM integration optimizes your productivity by minimizing the time and the need to navigate between the applications.
 And lastly, it reduces data duplication, making your workflow cleaner.